alvsanand/apify-your-infra-with-crossplane/docs/implement-gitops.md

 hide:
   - navigation
 ---
-# Integrate in GitOps
+# Lab 3 - Implement GitOps

 GitOps is a set of practices to manage infrastructure and application configurations using Git, an open source version control system.
 GitOps works by using Git as a single source of truth for declarative infrastructure and applications.
 The Git repository contains the entire state of the system so that the trail of changes to the system state are visible and auditable.

 Using GitOps tool such as Argo CD or Flux CD, we will be able to make our target system match the desired state that is coded in the Git repository.
 So when we will deploy new resources or update an existing ones, after updating the repository the automated process will apply the changes.

-In the last laboratory, we will apply this concepts to our infrastructure using Crossplane and [Argo CD](https://argo-cd.readthedocs.io/en/stable/).
+In the last laboratory, we will apply this concepts to deploy our infrastructure using Crossplane and [Argo CD](https://argo-cd.readthedocs.io/en/stable/) without human intervention.

-!!! note
+!!! info
     If you want to know more about Gitops and Argo CD, please read my article [From GIT to Kubernetes in 10 minutes with ArgoCD](https://santanderglobaltech.com/en/from-git-to-kubernetes-in-10-minutes-with-argocd/).

-## 01. Creating the IaC repository
+## 1. Creating IaC repository

-As said before a Git will be the single source of truth for our infrastructure and will contain the entire state and history of it so that the trail of changes to the system state are visible and auditable.
+As said before, a Git will be our source of truth for our infrastructure and will contain the entire state and history of it.
+So that the trail of changes to the system state are visible and auditable.

-### Create a Github repository
+### 1.1.
+Create a Github repository

 First thing to do is to create a Git repository that we will use to store the Crosplanes files.